ninovilletet/My_Python_Projects/README.md

 Here you can find some of the programs I made on my own and for now I only create Python programs.
 I know that they're not perfect so you might encounter a few errors.

-Here are the commands to use my programs :
+Open a terminal and type these commands :

 `git clone https://github.com/ninovilletet/My_Python_Projects.git`

 `cd My_Python_Projects`

 For macOS / Linux :